by chris | Mar 25, 2011 | Local Government, Long Island, News 12

 The census data that has started to trickle out confirms what we already know: Long Island is growing and its population has changed.
 While the last 10 years haven’t brought dramatic change, it could be said the last 330 haven’t either.

-Our town governments are pretty much the same as when they were created at the Duke’s Law Convention in the 1680s.
-The Dukes Law Convention established 12 counties (Suffolk was among them, Nassau was part of Queens until 1900).
-The Dongan Patents, named for Col. Thomas Dongan, who the King appointed his governor of New York in 1683, established town governance as we know it on Long Island.
+Thomas Dongan, who the King appointed his governor of New York in 1683, established town governance as we know it on Long Island.
 Designed for agrarian communities with limited populations and ultimately accountable to the King of England, the council/supervisor system rarely works well in today’s large towns.

 Today, the system allows bureaucrats, rather than elected officials, to control key decisions.
 Moreover, no elected official is in charge.
 Supervisors may look like mayors, but only additional administrative powers differentiate them from their fellow council members.
 This lack of accountability and control is starting to kill our region and is precisely why the supervisor chair has been a revolving door in Suffolk’s largest town.